GhiathAjam/micromouse/README.md

-# micromouse
+# Micromouse
-This repor containes the code for the micromouse project for embedded systems course at Facult of Engineering, Cairo University
+Micromouse project's code for embedded systems course at Faculty of Engineering, Cairo University